Skip to main content

 Net Zero Commitment

-As part of our Strategy Refresh, Durham University has adopted a new Sustainability Strategy and Biodiversity Strategy and publicly committed to reaching Net Zero, in our Ambition Statement of 2023.
+As part of our Strategy Refresh, Durham University has adopted a new Sustainability Strategy and Biodiversity Strategy and publicly committed to reaching Net Zero, in our Ambition statement 2023.
 Our vision is to ensure that Durham University delivers its mission of excellence in education, research and wider student experience in the most sustainable way possible.
 We will reduce our greenhouse gas emissions (Scope 1 and 2) to achieve Net Zero by 2035, or before.
 This target represents a Science Based Target and is aligned with the long-term goals of the Paris Agreement to limit global warming to well below 2°C above preindustrial levels and pursue efforts to limit warming to 1.5°C. In addition, we set ourselves an ambitious target that tackles, as quickly as possible, our Scope 3 emissions – with a long-term objective of striving to achieve Absolute Zero emissions by 2050.

 Energy Management & Water Reuse